-Furthermore, the V650 includes free maps (software version 1.2 and above), enabling you to see your location and route on a map during your rides.
+Furthermore, the V650 includes free maps, enabling you to see your location and route on a map during your rides.
 When it runs out of juice, use its USB port to recharge.

 Alternatively, you could go for its cheaper cousin, the M450 (Amazon).
-It throws advanced power metrics, Strava live segments and smart notifications into the mix, but you will miss out on the route import and guidance its big brother.
+It throws advanced power metrics, Strava live segments and smart notifications into the mix, but you will miss out on route import and guidance functionality of its big brother.

-The accompanying smartphone app allows you to set up your data fields, customize profiles, track performance, and share ride data effortlessly.
-You can also program the LED QuickLook Indicators to provide you with a quick way to see if you’re on pace with important performance metrics like speed, heart rate, and power.
+The accompanying smartphone app allows you to set up data fields, customize profiles, track performance and share ride data.
+You can also program the LED QuickLook Indicators to provide you with a quick way of seeing if you’re on pace with important performance metrics like speed, heart rate, and power.

-The Edge 25 is small in size, but not in features.
+The Edge 25 may be small in size, but its not small in features.

 The cycling computer captures the essential stats from your ride like time, distance, speed, total ascent and location.
-The device uses GPS + GLONASS satellites to track how far, how fast and where you ride.
+It uses GPS + GLONASS satellites to track how far, how fast and where you ride.
 When paired with a heart rate strap, it also records your heart rate and heart rate zone information.
-When paired with ANT+ sensors, Edge 25 can also track cadence, as well as indoor speed and distance, connect it to ANT+ sensors.
+To get cadence, indoor speed and distance, connect it to ANT+ sensors.